Assyrian people: World War I and aftermath

 The Assyrians suffered a number of religiously and ethnically motivated massacres throughout the 17th, 18th and 19th centuries, culminating in the large-scale Hamidian massacres of unarmed men, women and children by Muslim Turks and Kurds in the late 19th century at the hands of the Ottoman Empire and its associated (largely Kurdish and Arab) militias, which further greatly reduced numbers, particularly in southeastern Turkey.

 The most significant recent persecution against the Assyrian population was the Assyrian genocide which occurred during the First World War.
-Between 275,000 and 300,000 Assyrians were estimated to have been slaughtered by the armies of the Ottoman Empire and their Kurdish allies, totalling up to two-thirds of the entire Assyrian population.
+Between 500,000 and 750,000 Anatolian Assyrians were estimated to have been slaughtered by the armies of the Ottoman Empire and their Kurdish allies between 1895-1919, totalling up to two-thirds of the entire Assyrian population of Turkey.

 This led to a large-scale migration of Turkish-based Assyrian people into countries such as Syria, Iran, and Iraq (where they were to suffer further violent assaults at the hands of the Arabs and Kurds), as well as other neighbouring countries in and around the Middle East such as Armenia, Georgia and Russia.

+During World War I, the Assyrians suffered heavy losses due to deportations and mass killings organized by the Ottoman Turks.
+Several representatives of the Assyrian people participated in the Paris Peace Conference of 1919, after the war had ended.
+These representatives aimed to establish an independent nation and sought to persuade the victorious powers to place it under a single mandatory authority.
+Although many sympathized with the Assyrians, none of their demands were implemented.
+Their efforts failed due to geographical and denominational divisions among themselves, as well as the fact that the major powers—Britain and France—had their own plans for the territories where the Assyrians lived.